UberPanda/Test_SC/README.md

 To use it, simply run the script and, when asked, input:
 1. The task number (1 or 2)
 2. The URL to use
-3. for task 1, the port to use (default used if empty is 443)
+3. For task 1, the port to use (default used if empty is 443)